philag51/reading_buses_api/README.md

 17tracker.py is file that pinpoints all the active buses on the 17 bus route in Reading including the vehicle no. and time last seen
 I'm working on adding a feature where the map automatically refreshes in real time similar to the Reading Buses app

+live_dynamic_busmap.html

+live_dynamic_busmap.html is improved version of the 17tracker.py file where it automatically refreshes after 30 whole seconds and even if you move away from the centre of the map, it will keep where you on the map.
+The scripting for the API calls and interactivity is done via embedded javascript within the html code (<script></script>).
+I'll keep working on it to include other bus services

 rgbus_stops.py:

 This file generates a json list of all the bus stops served by Reading Buses services as well as bus stops in the surrounding Berkshire areas